There are different types of mouth sores. They can occur anywhere in the mouth including bottom of the mouth, inner cheeks, gums, lips, and tongue.

 What to Expect at Your Office Visit

-The doctor or nurse will examine you, and closely check your mouth and tongue.
+The provider will examine you, and closely check your mouth and tongue.
 You will be asked questions about your medical history and symptoms.

 Treatment may include: